FilipQni/TheHangman/readme.md

 ### Few sentences about me:

-Programming for me is like a brush for painter or a hammer for mechanic.
-It's a tool that allows me create or improve codes.
-I enjoy creating, learning, and solving problems in code.
-That's why I study at university of technology in Gdańsk.
-It's my first application in C#, I used to work in C++ or Java, so I hope it hasn't lost in the quality.
+Programming for me is like a brush for a painter or a hammer for a mechanic.
+It's a tool that allows me to build or improve code.
+I enjoy creating, learning, and solving problems.
+That's why I study at university of technology in Gdańsk and in the future I'm going to work in IT-Branche.
+I used to write in C++, Java and it's my first contact with C#.